PUBLIC TRANSPORT IN TENERIFE

 This might sound a bit like 'Ride the bus for Dummies,' but for some people, traveling by public transport, especially abroad, can be quite an achievement.

 When I head to an unfamiliar destination, I actually find it quite comforting to know how things like this work in advance.
 It can turn what might be a somewhat stressful experience into an enjoyable outing.

 This way, you get to see a bit of the island, interact with the locals, and it's also budget-friendly.

 Visit El Teide by public transport

-Most buses on the short routes have a convenient system for wheelchairs to enter and exit.
-Unfortunately, the buses on the long routes (such as bus 111, which connects Costa Adeje with the capital Santa Cruz de Tenerife) do not have this option.
-More detailed information can be found on the TITSA website.
+Most buses on short routes are equipped with a convenient system for wheelchair access.
+Unfortunately, buses on long routes, such as bus 111 connecting Costa Adeje with the capital Santa Cruz de Tenerife, do not offer this option.
+You can find more detailed information on the TITSA website

-When you are at a bus stop and the bus is approaching, it is customary to give the driver a hand signal that you intend to get on.
+When waiting at a bus stop and the bus approaches, it's customary to signal the driver that you intend to board.

-And, of course just as important: when you approach the bus stop where you want to get off, press the Stop button in good time.
+Equally important, when you approach the bus stop where you want to disembark, please press the 'Stop' button in the bus well in advance.

 If you'd prefer not to take the bus, you can check out my 'Transport in Tenerife' page for tips on alternative modes of transportation.